uliana-dzyoba/notes-app/README.md

 [Frontend part of the application](https://github.com/divanov11/Django-React-NotesApp)

 The app supports basic CRUD functionality and implements REST API

+#### In this project I have mastered:
+* integrating React with Django as separate apps
+* creating multi-container apps with Docker Compose

 ### How to run
 * Clone the repo